PrasunPK/PrasunPK.github.io/_posts/2016-02-06-divisions-are-beautiful.markdown

 layout: posts_layout
 comments: true
 title : Divisions are beautiful
-description: This article is all about designs.
 id: 12

-categories :
+categories:
     - blog
     - new
 tags:
     - fun
-    - second
     - Design
+    - Experience
+    - Logic
+description: This article is all about designs.
 ---

 <html>